 Here at Johns Hopkins, patients from both the Lexington and Northeast “Day at the Market” events and the Caroline Street outpatient center were asked to participate.
 The booth is currently located in the Caroline Street Outpatient center lobby near the pharmacy.
 It will be available until late summer and then traveling to another PaTh network location.

-Researchers and study teams interested in gaining more information about PaTh and PCORI and how to access the data collected, please contact Lilly Su at firstname.lastname@example.org
+Researchers and study teams interested in gaining more information and how to access the data collected, please contact Mary Thomas at firstname.lastname@example.org.